Azure/azure-service-operator/docs/deploy.md

 ## Deploy the operator

+**Note** You should already have a Kuberenetes cluster prerequisites [here](prereqs.md) for information on creating a Kubernetes cluster.

 1. Set up the Cluster

     a.
 Create the namespace you want to deploy the operator to.

     **Note** The scripts currently are configured to deploy to the ```azureoperator-system``` namespace

     ```shell
     kubectl create namespace azureoperator-system
     ```

     b.
 Set the ```azureoperatorsettings``` secret.

     First, set the following environment variables `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_SUBSCRIPTION_ID`, `REQUEUE_AFTER`.

     ```shell